G-Madhuri/NumberCruncher/README.md

 # NumberCruncher
-It is a simple calsulator application
+It is a simple calculator application
+Kindly change the branch to master to view the project code